parallaxsecond/parsec-book/src/parsec_client/api_overview.md

 validation.
 This API reference does not define any single fixed maximum length.
 Clients must determine the maximum length at runtime using the capability checking mechanism.

+## Service discovery

+Establishing a connection between the client and the service requires common understanding of the communication mechanism and the address at which the service can be found.
+While the default mechanism is through a Unix domain socket found at `/run/parsec/parsec.sock`, that can be easily changed by an admin for various reasons.
+Clients must therefore be made aware of such changes and the defined mechanism for this uses environment variables.

+The `PARSEC_SERVICE_ENDPOINT` environment variable is the preferred method of indicating to a process where to find the communication channel for the Parsec service.
+The variable should contain a URI as defined in [RFC3986](https://www.ietf.org/rfc/rfc3986.txt) - for example, for the default domain socket location, the URI would be `unix:/run/parsec/parsec.sock`.
+Client libraries must be capable of scanning for the environment variable, parsing it, and bootstrapping communication using the URI, with no input from the client application.
+The libraries must also allow the application to override these settings.

 ## Full API Reference

 For the full reference guide to individual API operations, please refer to the [**operation